Many applications require some sort of scheduled or periodic tasks to be executed, such as switching off lights at a specific time.

 Which will turn off the living room light at 23:45 each day.

-The first argument of this method is a CRON expression that describes the pattern of the schedule.
-Cron supports schedules based on minute hour day month day of week.
-This CRON expression will be evaluated using the local timezone that is setup for your environment.
+The first argument of this method is a Cron expression that describes the pattern of the schedule.
+These expressions can meet a large variety of scheduling demands.
+This Cron expression will be evaluated using the local timezone that is setup for your environment.

 Unit testing scheduling apps